DieGoldEnte/ark-server-aio/README.md

       - ARK_CUDDLE_INTERVAL=0.1

       # --- Gamma Fix (Enable in-game gamma commands) ---
+      # These match the logical checks in your entrypoint.sh
       - ARK_GameUserSettings_ServerSettings_DisablePvEGamma=False
       - ARK_GameUserSettings_ServerSettings_DisablePvPGamma=False

 volumes:
   ark_data:
 ```
 3. Start the Server:
 Run this command in your terminal: